TEAM up with Vodia!

 The PBX can be run on premises, operated by the company itself, or it can be run in a multi-tenant environment as a service, so that companies do not have to operate the PBX themselves.
 This especially makes sense when Office 365 is being used.

 The Vodia PBX makes the setup as simple as possible.
-For the PBX, connecting to Teams uses the built-in SBC of the Vodia PBX.
+For the PBX, connecting to Teams uses the built-in (SBC) session border control of the Vodia PBX.
 There is a drop-down for Teams trunks that will ask for the necessary information like domain name and set the trunk up within seconds.
 The PBX will attempt to fetch the required X.509-certificate from a cloud service, so that in most cases there are no additional costs for certificates, and certificates are automatically renewed.
 Alternatively, certificates can be uploaded.

 Extensions can be marked as Teams extensions, which will trigger sending a call to Teams when the extension is called: